 Once a Junior turns 18, they will be eligible to sign up for a Revolut personal account.
 If they do, you should let us know so that we can close the Revolut Junior account and cancel the associated Revolut Junior card.

-As a Revolut Account is a sub-account of a Parent’s personal Revolut account, closing the personal Revolut account means the Revolut Junior Account will be closed too.
+As a Revolut Junior Account is a sub-account of a Lead Parent's personal Revolut account, closing the personal Revolut account of the Lead Parent means the Revolut Junior Account will be closed too.
 If a Co-Parent closes their personal Revolut account, the Revolut Junior Account will continue.

 If you are the Lead Parent, please contact us if you plan to permanently move to another country.
-You may need to provide us additional information so that can determine if we can continue to offer you a Revolut Junior account in that country.
-If we can’t, your Junior account may need to be closed.
+You may need to provide us with the information we need to determine if we can continue to offer you Revolut Junior in that country.
+If we can't, your Junior account may need to be closed.
 Please also be aware that different fees may apply to your Revolut Junior account in your new country.

-By entering into these Junior terms, you are giving us permission to gather, process and store your Junior’s personal information for the purpose of providing our services to you and them.
-This doesn’t affect any rights and obligations you, your Junior, or we have under COPPA.
+By entering into these Junior terms you are giving us permission to gather, process and store your Junior's personal information for the purpose of providing our services to you and them.
+This doesn't affect any rights and obligations you, your Junior, or we have under data protection law.

 If you end your agreement to these Junior terms, we'll stop using your Junior's information for the purpose of providing our services, but we may need to keep their information for other legal reasons.